vinhqdang/genericCloudStorageAPI/README.md

 5. On the left side, select Credentials, then under OAuth click to "Create New Client ID".
 Follow the instruction on the screen.
 6. Replacing the CLIENT_ID and CLIENT_SECRET by the keys Google provided.
 7. Compile and run testGoogleDrive.java

+### For both of services:
+You need to create setting file with following format:
+KEY=	//it is your CLIENT ID in case Google Drive SECRET=	//it is your CLIENT SECRET in case Google Drive TOKEN=	//it is access token you generated with Dropbox and fill your information